Team email collaboration: A complete guide to boost productivity

 More than two-thirds of people say they don't have enough uninterrupted focus time during the workday, and the culprit is often the constant crush of messages, meetings, and notifications.

-But the teams with the cleanest inboxes aren't using some secret productivity app.
-They just figured out how to make email collaboration work the way it should: clear ownership, shared visibility, and systems that prevent both duplicate responses and missed emails.
+The teams with the most productive inboxes make email collaboration work the way it should: clear ownership, shared visibility when it matters, and systems that prevent both duplicate responses and missed emails.

 • Shared visibility so everyone sees conversation status